-- a) Infrastructure Development: Street, sewer, water, parking, or other improvements to businesses and/or commercial/industrial sites.
-This activity also includes the installation of public improvements, such as the construction of streets to and through commercial/industrial areas. - b) Economic Development Direct Financial Assistance to For-Profit Business: Financial assistance to private for-profit businesses to (for example) acquire property, clear structures, build, expand or rehabilitate a building, purchase equipment, or provide operating capital.
-Forms of assistance include loans, and grants. - c) Commercial Rehabilitation: Rehabilitation of privately owned commercial property.
+- a) Economic Development Direct Financial Assistance to For-Profit Business: Financial assistance to private for-profit businesses to (for example) acquire property, clear structures, build, expand or rehabilitate a building, purchase equipment, or provide operating capital.
+Forms of assistance include loans, and grants. - b) Infrastructure Development: Street, sewer, water, parking, or other improvements to businesses and/or commercial/industrial sites.
+This activity also includes the installation of public improvements, such as the construction of streets to and through commercial/industrial areas. - c) Commercial Rehabilitation: Rehabilitation of privately owned commercial property.
 This activity is limited to exterior improvements (façade improvements) and correction of code violations.
-NOTE: this activity is allowable only through specific funding opportunity.
+NOTE: this activity is allowable only through specific funding opportunity: Downtown Revitalization.